 On this positive note my dear friends, I let you discover the city of Agra through some of my pictures I have specially chosen for you.

 Click on the image below to zoom and access to the galery

 And you?
 What was your most frightening experience while travelling?
-Have you ever met a stranger who much impacted positively your way of thinking?
-Leave me a comment below telling all about your stories.
+Have you ever met a stranger who positively impacted your way of thinking?
+Leave a comment below telling me all about your stories.
 I would be happy to read them and answer them.

 If you enjoyed reading this article, I encourage you to share it on your favorite social media.